mya-engineer/idk-name-chat/README.md

 ## Features

-- Very _krutoi_ chat!
+- Very *krutoi* chat!
 - One room for wonderful chatting!
-- Bot welcomes and tells goodbye for you!
+- Bot welcomes and tells goodbye to you!
-- Drawer with list of users connected!
+- Drawer with list of connected users!

 ## Technologies